Leadership

 Founding Co-Director (2024-present)

-YCIU is host to pioneering research in dark matter, dark energy, black holes, and neutrinos.
-We host scientists and workshops to enable scientific innovation and collaboration.
-The center environment is dynamic and interdisciplinary, breaking down traditional boundaries to drive progress in the field.
-Our goal is to uncover the fundamental forces that govern the universe and inspire global collaboration, spark curiosity, and empower the next generation of scientists to explore the Invisible Universe.
+The Yale Center for the Invisible Universe (YCIU) was founded in 2024 to support pioneering research on dark matter, dark energy, black holes, and neutrinos.
+YCIU hosts scientists and workshops to enable scientific innovation and collaboration.
+The center’s environment is dynamic and interdisciplinary, cutting across departments to drive progress in the field.
+The goal is to uncover the fundamental forces that govern the universe, spark curiosity, and empower the next generation of scientists.
+Heeger is one of the founding co-directors.

 Milky Way galaxy- field of stars on black background.